In the mountains, along lakes and rivers

 Protected natural landmarks

 The area of the Slovenian Alps is home to more than 90 registered protected areas and sites.
 The largest and oldest protected natural heritage site is Triglav National Park, but you will find fascinating landmarks all over the area.
+In Koroška, visit Geopark Karavanke, a member of the European and global network of geoparks under the auspices of UNESCO.
 Rivers, rapids, waterfalls, lakes, ravines and gorges offer myriad opportunities for hiking.

 Small towns, many curiosities